Connect with others who understand.

 Is Lupus More Common in Certain Races?
 3 Risk Factors To Know

-Race and other factors, including sex and age, can affect the health outcomes of people in the United States, especially those living with chronic health conditions.
-Systemic lupus erythematosus (SLE) — often simply referred to as lupus — is a type of autoimmune disease that disproportionately (unequally) affects people of color.
-Lupus is more common among women.
+Race and other factors, including sex and age, can affect the health outcomes of people living with systemic lupus erythematosus (SLE).
+Often simply referred to as lupus, SLE is a type of autoimmune disease that disproportionately (unequally) affects people of color.
+Lupus is also more common among women.

-In this article, we’ll explore how disparities (differences in resources or treatment) in race, as well as in sex and age, affect SLE treatment and severity.
+In this article, we’ll discuss research regarding three risk factors for lupus — race, sex, and age.
+We’ll also explore how disparities (differences in resources or treatment) in race affect SLE treatment and severity.
 Keep reading to find out what you can do to advocate for yourself as a person living with SLE.

 1. Race

-A person’s race affects their risk of developing lupus and may affect their experience with lupus and treatment in several ways.
-According to statistics from the Manhattan Lupus Surveillance Program (MLSP), non-Hispanic Black women have the highest rate of SLE, at a prevalence (or commonness) roughly three times that of non-Hispanic white women.
-Prevalence was about two times higher in Hispanic women and 1.4 times higher in Asian women than in white women.
+Those familiar with SLE may know that lupus is more common in certain racial groups.
+A person’s race has an impact on their risk and may affect their experience with lupus and treatment in several ways.
+According to lupus statistics by race from the Manhattan Lupus Surveillance Program (MLSP), non-Hispanic Black women have the highest rate of SLE, at roughly three times that of non-Hispanic white women.
+Lupus rates are about two times higher in Hispanic women and 1.4 times higher in Asian women than in white women.

-SLE is also more prevalent among non-Hispanic Black, Hispanic, and Asian men than in white men, the study authors reported.
-Compared to white men, the prevalence of SLE is roughly seven times higher in Black men, five times higher in Hispanic men, and four times higher in Asian men, according to their findings.
+SLE is also more prevalent among non-Hispanic Black, Hispanic, and Asian men than among white men, the study authors reported.
+Compared to the condition’s commonness among white men, the prevalence of SLE is roughly seven times higher in Black men, five times higher in Hispanic men, and four times higher in Asian men, according to the researchers’ findings.

 People of Color Experience More Severe Lupus Complications

-A higher proportion of Black women experience lupus complications compared with white women, according to the Lupus Foundation of America.
+Lupus in Black females is more likely to result in severe complications compared with white females, according to the Lupus Foundation of America.
 Complications include lupus nephritis (lupus-related kidney disease), end-stage renal disease (kidney failure), and neurological disease.

 2. Sex

-According to the Lupus Foundation of America, lupus is much more common in women than in men — researchers report that rates of SLE among women are about nine times those of men.
+According to the Lupus Foundation of America, lupus is much more common in women than in men, with rates of SLE among women about nine times higher than those among men.
 Scientists still aren’t sure why this happens but suggest that it has to do with genetic and hormonal differences between men and women.

 Lupus Can Affect Pregnancy

 A 2016 study found that nearly 25 percent of Black and 21 percent of Hispanic women had preterm labor, as opposed to roughly 14 percent of white women.
-Preeclampsia affected almost 20 percent of Black and Hispanic women with SLE during pregnancy, compared with 13.5 percent of white women.
+Preeclampsia (high blood pressure that develops during pregnancy) affected almost 20 percent of Black and Hispanic women with SLE during pregnancy, compared with 13.5 percent of white women.
 Rates of cesarean section were more than 40 percent for all three groups.

 3. Age

 According to the Lupus Foundation of America, most people with lupus first experience symptoms and are diagnosed between ages 15 and 44.
-Lupus symptoms and progression also vary based on age and when your lupus first developed.
-People who develop lupus at an older age may experience milder symptoms.
+Lupus symptoms and progression also vary based on age and when the condition first developed.
+People who get lupus at an older age may experience milder symptoms.

 Impacts of Age and Race

-Research has found patterns between age and race in people with lupus.
+Research has identified patterns related to age and race in people with lupus.
 Lupus tends to develop at a younger age in Black people than in white people.
-For example, the National Lupus Patient Registry in Georgia found that lupus rates are three times higher in Black females than in white females — especially among those ages 30 to 39.
+For example, the National Lupus Patient Registry in Georgia found that lupus rates are three times higher in Black females than in white females, especially among those ages 30 to 39.
 A different study found that the average age of lupus diagnosis was six years younger in African Americans than in white people.

 There’s some evidence that genetic factors may play a role in earlier SLE onset among African Americans.
-However, the precise reason for this difference is not well understood.
+However, the precise reason for this difference is not well understood, and some researchers believe that environmental factors also play an important role.

 It’s important to receive care as soon as possible when lupus symptoms appear — an earlier onset of symptoms can have negative consequences on health and quality of life.
 “These are young women in the prime of their careers, family, and fertility.
 This means a severely compromised future, with a disease that waxes and wanes, affecting every aspect of daily living for the rest of their lives,” the lead researcher of the Georgia study said in a press release.